+Our Cuba birding tours give you the opportunity to find a number of exciting island endemics and to enjoy the culture of this vibrant Caribbean island.
 Along with Jamaica and the Dominican Republic, Cuba is one of the most important birdwatching destinations in the Caribbean.
-It is one of the countries richest in diversity and endemism in the Greater Antilles.
-Of a total country list of 393 species 28 are endemic to the island and 32 are threatened species.
+Cuba is one of the countries richest in diversity and endemism in the Greater Antilles.
+Of a total country list of 393 species 28 are endemic to the island (we aim to find most of the endemics on our Cuba birding tours) and 32 are threatened species.
 With one monotypic endemic family, the recently split Oriente Warbler, and the smallest bird in the world, the Bee Hummingbird, a Cuba birding tour should be considered obligatory for any world birder.

 Read More About Cuba

-During our 11-day trip we will cover the most representative birding sites of the island including La Güira National Park, where we will be thrilled by Cuban Trogon and Cuban Tody.
+During our 11-day Cuba birding tour we will cover the most representative birding sites of the island including La Güira National Park, where we will be thrilled by Cuban Trogon and Cuban Tody.
 In addition to these two beauties we will look for Cuban Solitaire, Olive-capped Warbler, and the localized and scarce Cuban Grassquit.